tycu/api/README.md

 remove unncessary stuff:
 `$ npm prune`

-start redis:
-`$ redis-server`
-start redis monitoring if desired:
 `$ redis-cli monitor`

 if you do not have redis installed:
 `$ brew install redis`

-start api server with dev logging:
+start api server through node-foreman with dev logging:
-`$ npm run start`
+`$ npm start`

-start api server without logging:
-`$ node main.js`

 If there are errors, make note of them, troubleshoot, need to fix.

+then cd to web_client start that up and go to the browser

 ### DB and migrations